-Reasonable gifts, entertainment and hospitality is acceptable in the course of building good relationships with customers and suppliers and it has a clear business purpose.
+A reasonable level of gifts, entertainment and hospitality is acceptable in the course of building good relationships with customers and suppliers, and it has a clear business purpose.

 Reasonable may be a business lunch or dinner, or a low-value seasonal gift.
 Gifts or hospitality must never be solicited.